 So you’ve decided to commit to the radical sport of rock climbing.
 Maybe you’ve already gotten a small taste of these painful ballerina shoes with your local climbing gym’s shoe rentals or maybe you haven’t and if so you’re in for a treat.
 Truth be told, climbing shoes are not and should not be painfully tight and that’s what this guide is for, to help you purchase the best pair of beginner climbing shoes so you can enjoy the sport of climbing, not just sit by and watch while your feet are cramped and uncomfortable.

-While rental shoes are highly recommended for your first few times climbing, purchasing your own pair of shoes is significantly more comfortable.
-Climbing shoes break in to your foot specifically and after 10 or so routes and the painful hotspots of climbing shoes should go away.
+While rental shoes are highly recommended for your first few times climbing, purchasing your pair of shoes is significantly more comfortable.
+Climbing shoes break into your foot specifically and after 10 or so routes the painful hotspots of climbing shoes should go away.

 In addition, climbing shoes come in 3 different styles: Neutral, Moderate, and Aggressive.
-Beginners will be looking for Neutral climbing shoes for a more natural, flat footed shoe.
-On top of that there are a variety of different features like stiffness, uppers, durability, all of which have to do with comfort and performance.
-This guide is here to explain all that you need to know to help you not look like total “noob” walking around the crag or gym like a cowboy because your feet hurt hurt so bad.
+Beginners will be looking for Neutral climbing shoes for a more natural, flat-footed shoe.
+On top of that, there are a variety of different features like stiffness, uppers, and durability, all of which have to do with comfort and performance.
+This guide is here to explain all that you need to know to help you not look like a total “noob” walking around the crag or gym like a cowboy because your feet hurt so bad.

 Things to know before purchasing your first pair of climbing shoes